 Due to the Department's ongoing collaboration with other private agencies and the Family Court, we have successfully continued to reduce the number of youth detained and adjudicated at the RITS and provided them services in their communities.
-In CY 2017 there were 419 admissions to the RITS while in CY 2021 there were 199 admissions.
-This represents a continued annual decrease in admissions, and a 52.5 % change decrease in the number of youth admissions.
+In CY 2017 there were 419 admissions to the RITS while in CY 2020 there were 199 admissions.
+However, there was an uptick in admissions in CY2022 with 232 youth admitted, representing a 16.6 percent increase from the prior year.